Countdown to Christmas! - Advent Activity Calendar

 Drop off Cookies to the Local Fire/Police

-Homemade sounds like a lovely idea, but don't do it - especially not this year.
+Homemade sounds like a lovely idea, but think twice.
 I wouldn't eat homemade cookies from a stranger, would you?
 Get a tray or two of some lovely Christmas cookies from a bakery and drop them off at the station with a thank you note.

 Making Gifts for the Grandparents

 Spend an afternoon making ornaments or baked goods to gift to the grandparents as gifts directly from your kids.
-This year, I got some wooden ornament frames that my kiddo will paint and we'll stick his handsome little toothless 6-year-old mug in them.
+Homemade ornaments are always a hit.

 One year, we made ornaments out of applesauce and cinnamon.
 They still smell so delicious!

 As most parents can attest, the one thing that your children want most, and is sometimes the hardest thing to give, is YOU.
 Life can be hectic and busy and, truth be told, being a grownup is tiring.
 But here we are.
 Now is the time to give yourself to your children.
-Now, during this Great Pause, just give yourself to your children.
 The days are long, but the years are short!

 Put some frozen pizza in the oven and pile the kitchen table high with your favorite board or card games.
-My 6-year-old's current favorites are Trouble, Sorry, Uno and Sleeping Queens.
+My son's current favorites are Trouble, Sorry, Uno and Sleeping Queens.

 Besides the aforementioned favorite, there are a few classics we like to watch every year.
 Some of our favorites are: A Charlie Brown Christmas, Elf (not my husband's favorite, but I chuckle every time!), Polar Express, How the Grinch Stole Christmas (the original!), Home Alone, A Christmas Story, and of course all the vintage favorites by Rankin/Bass.
 Popcorn is a requirement.

 Earlier when I was talking about having "things" in the advent calendar?
 This is what I was talking about.
-This year, with everything going on and not being able to do so many of our traditions, I decided to get a few toys to put in the bags for some of the days.
 Specifically Legos.
 Now, I don't know about you, but I sometimes have a hard time "playing" with my son.
 I don't have the same imagination, or I'm "doing it wrong".
 But Legos I can play all day.

-This item falls under Together Time because my little guy is just in the early stages of reading.
-A lot of the living that we do centers around books.
-So we do spend a lot of time snuggled on the couch together reading.
-We have a collection of Christmas and Winter-themed books that we keep in a basket in the living room during Christmastime, and he also receives a new book or two yearly to add to the collection.
+This item falls under Together Time because we still like to read these books together.
+A lot of the living that we do centers around books, so we do spend a lot of time snuggled on the couch together reading.
+We have a collection of Christmas and Winter-themed books that we keep in a basket in the living room during Christmas time, and he also receives a new book or two yearly to add to the collection.
 When we have new books, those become an item on the advent calendar, and they get wrapped and put under the tree before the beginning of December.
 Here are a few of our favorites, old and new.
 Check out my Favorite Nature-Themed Christmas Books post for more!